OntarioTech-CS-program/lab05-solution/readme.md

 ## Overview

-This is meant to get you acquainted with HTTP requests and how to communicate with an API via. a website.
+This is meant to get you acquainted with HTTP requests and how to communicate with an API via a website.

 PUT PICTURE OF SOLUTION WEBSITE WORKING